kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Operating-Model-for-Organizations.md

 ## Maturity Curve

-Experiment: isolated teams.
+Experiment: isolated teams
-Adopt: repeatable practices.
+Adopt: repeatable practices
-Scale: shared platforms.
+Scale: shared platforms
 Optimize: continuous learning

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.